CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Architecture of CityNet

-\paragraph{Taxi Pickup and Idle Driving Dataset} Demand and supply data of taxis are also important to allocating transportation resources efficiently.
-Given taxi GPS points $\mathcal{G}_c$, we derive the pickup and idle driving spatio-temporal tensors $\mathbf{x}_c^{pickup}, \mathbf{x}_c^{idle}$ to approximate the demands and supplies of taxis.
+Efficient allocation of transportation resources often requires consideration of both the demand and supply data for taxis.
+Given taxi GPS points $\mathcal{G}_c$, we derive spatio-temporal tensors for the pickup and idle driving, denoted as $\mathbf{x}_c^{pickup}, \mathbf{x}_c^{idle}$, respectively.
+These tensors are instrumental in approximating the demands and supplies of taxis, thereby enabling us to allocate transportation resources more efficiently.

-where $|\tau|$ denotes the length of a timestamp.
-Eqn. \ref{eqn:pickup} computes the number of pickups of all taxis at $r_c(i, j)$ at timestamp $\tau$, which serves as a lower bound for taxi demands.
-Meanwhile, Eqn. \ref{eqn:idle} computes the total fraction of time in timestamp $\tau$ where taxis are running in idle.
+where the length of a timestamp is denoted by $|\tau|$.
+Eqn. \eqref{eqn:pickup} computes the number of pickups of all taxis at the region $r_c(i, j)$ during the timestamp $\tau$, which serves as a lower bound for taxi demands.
+Meanwhile, Eqn. \eqref{eqn:idle} calculates the total fraction of time during the timestamp $\tau$ in which taxis are running in idle.
+For example, if a taxi $a$ was driving in idle in $r_c(i, j)$ for 10 minutes at timestamp $\tau$, where $|\tau| = 30$ minutes, then $a$ contributes $1/3$ to $\mathbf{x}_c^{idle}(\tau, i, j)$.
+As taxis running in idle have the potential to serve passengers, Eqn. \eqref{eqn:idle} can be interpreted as an approximation of taxi supply.